 Experts are working to learn more about both natural immunity and vaccine-induced immunity.
 CDC will keep the public informed as new evidence becomes available.

 Do I need to wear a mask and avoid close contact with others if I have gotten 2 doses?

 It depends.
 For now, fully vaccinated people can gather indoors without physical distancing or wearing masks with:

 Unvaccinated people from one other household, unless any of those people or anyone they live with has an increased risk for severe illness from COVID-19

 Until more is known, fully vaccinated people should continue to wear masks and stay 6 feet apart from other people in other settings, like when they are in public or visiting with unvaccinated people from multiple households.

 Vaccine ingredients can vary by manufacturer.
 To learn more about the ingredients in authorized COVID-19 vaccines, see:

-Anyone interested in receiving the vaccine can call 507-836-6111 Monday through Friday 8am-5pm or fill out the form below.
+Anyone interested in receiving the vaccine or booster dose can call 507-836-6111 Monday through Friday 8am-5pm or fill out the form below.

 COVID PROCEDURES AT MCMC